 Are electric scooters legal?

-At the moment, privately-owned electric scooters are illegal to use on the public highway in the UK.
+Although it’s completely legal to buy, sell, own and keep an e-scooter, privately-owned electric scooters are illegal to use on the public highway in the UK.
 You can only ride privately-owned e-scooters on private land, with the landowner’s permission.

-Rental e-scooters as part of current nationwide trial schemes are permitted for use on the public highway, subject to local rules and regulations, usually within a certain geographical area (sometimes called ‘geo-zoning’).
+Rental e-scooters, as part of current nationwide trial schemes, are permitted for use on the public highway, subject to local rules and regulations, usually within a certain geographical area (sometimes called ‘geo-zoning’).

 Can I ride an electric scooter on the road?

 It’s currently illegal to use a privately-owned e-scooter on the public highway (roads, pavements or cycle paths).
+However, with the introduction of the new Transport Bill, we may see regulated use of private e-scooters on the roads in the near future.

 However, it is legal to ride a rental e-scooter where a trial rental scheme exists (subject to local rules and regulations) and having a ‘Q’ category on your full or provisional driving licence.
 You can ride a privately-owned e-scooter on private land with the landowner’s permission without a full or provisional driving licence.